LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 }
 ```

-So you can load the Beds from this relationship, or from this one:
+So you can load the Beds from this relationship, or that one:

 **app/Models/Room.php**:
 ```php